 | NFC |

 |Canon 1D Mark II N||Y||-||-||-||-||-||1.1||-||-||-|

 |Olympus E-M10 II||Y||stereo||mono||-||-||micro||2.0||Y||-||-|

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark II N does not offer wifi capability.
+In contrast, the 1D Mark II N does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II N and the E-M5 II have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II N and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.